Accuraty/AccuTheme-Bs4/README.md

 Status: no roadmap, fixes and minor improvements from now on.
 AccuTheme "redux" in the works (20230305 JRF).

+[Maintenance](/README-maintenance.md): of THIS template project, periodic upkeep on dependencies and related

+[VS Code Setup](https://www.accu4.com/H2R2S/VS-Code-Initial-Setup): from scratch, new machine, etc.

 ## Getting started

 - [Initial setup](/README-deploy.md#initial-setup) - you are starting from scratch
 - [Cloning locally](/README.md#cloning-locally) - first time adding this project to your machine
 - [Next steps](../../wiki) <<< ESSENTIAL <<<

-## Project requirements and recommendations
+## Project requirements, recommendations

 - DNN site already deployed
 - [Node/NPM](https://nodejs.org/en) - Node >= v16.18.x